 As the weather heats up, we’re all slathering and spraying on more sunscreen.
-While applying that SPF-30 at regular intervals may seem like a chore, a quick look at the ways we protected ourselves from UV rays before the advent of modern sunscreen will make you thankful that all you need to stay safe is a friend to do your back.
+While applying that SPF 30 (or higher) at regular intervals may seem like a chore, a quick look at the ways we protected ourselves from UV rays before the advent of modern sunscreen will make you thankful that all you need to stay safe is a friend to do your back.

 Ancient Greeks wore veils and large brimmed hats to evade the sun, and also rubbed olive oil on their skin as a line of defense.
 Of course, that did absolutely nothing in the way of protection, but it did make their skin very soft.

 Otto Veiel of Austria published one of the first reports of a substance protecting skin from ultraviolet rays in 1878.
-However, since tannin is a yellow/brown organic substance made from plant tissue (much like tsuga), it stained the skin darker—a side effect many were trying to avoid.
+However, since tannin is a yellowish-brown organic substance in plant tissues (it's what makes tea brown), it stained the skin darker—a side effect many were trying to avoid.

 Zinc oxide paste, which protects against both UVA and UVB rays of ultraviolet light, has been used for hundreds of years.
 But because it's not easily absorbed into the skin, its popularity has waned with anyone who doesn’t want to look like one of those comical tourists with a painted white nose.
 It has made a comeback in recent years as a nanoparticle in certain sunscreens, though, because even though it makes you look funny, it works really well.

-This product was developed in 1935 as a tanning oil by French chemist named Eugene Schueller, who is better known as the founder of one of the world’s leading beauty companies: L’Oreal.
-Ambre Solaire contained a sun filter and claimed “Tanning five times faster without burning!”
+Ambre Solaire was developed in 1935 as a tanning oil by Eugene Schueller, who is better known as the founder of L’Oreal.
+Ambre Solaire contained a "sun filter" and promised “tanning five times faster without burning!”
 It can still be bought today in a variety of applications.

-During World War II, airman Benjamin Green wanted protection from the sun during his missions, and this unfortunately named substance was the concoction he whipped up.
-Red Vet Pet was short for “red veterinary petrolatum (petroleum jelly),” a heavy, unpleasant red jelly.
+During World War II, airman and pharmacist Benjamin Green wanted protection from the sun during his missions, and this unfortunately named substance was the only thing available.
+Red Vet Pet was short for “red veterinary petrolatum,” a heavy, red, Vaseline-like goo.
 It was a great physical barrier and served its purpose in life raft emergency kits, but it was unpleasant to wear.
-Green tweaked the ingredients, added a little cocoa butter and coconut oil, and eventually invented Coppertone.
+Following the war, Green tweaked the ingredients, added a little cocoa butter and coconut oil, and invented Coppertone sunscreen.